TheFatalHalfInch/packer-minecraftserver/Readme.md

 # Welcome!

 This is a packer template i've been working on for creating a minecraft server on a vSphere instance.
-This is for a vanilla Minecraft server with no modding or any kind of secondary software used.
+This is for a vanilla Minecraft server with no modding applied.

 ## Requirements